Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

 and the potential outcome vector is $\parav = \paren[\big]{\y{1}{1}, \dotsc, \y{n}{1}, \y{1}{0}, \dotsc, \y{n}{0}}$.

-The matrix $\varM$ is not design compatible because the diagonal elements in the off-diagonal blocks are non-zero, but the corresponding pairs of potential outcomes are never simultaneously observed.
-For example, $(1, n + 1) \in \unobspairs$, so the product $\para{1}\para{n+1} = \y{1}{1} \y{1}{0}$ is never observed, but entry in row $1$ and column $n + 1$ in $\varM$ is one, $\varMe{1,n+1} = 1$.
-To address this, the Neyman estimator implicitly uses the slack matrix
+The matrix $\varM$ is not design compatible because the diagonal elements in the off-diagonal blocks are nonzero, but the corresponding pairs of potential outcomes are never simultaneously observed.
+For example, $(1, n + 1) \in \unobspairs$, so the product $\para{1}\para{n+1} = \y{1}{1} \y{1}{0}$ is never observed, but entry in row $1$ and column $n + 1$ of $\varM$ is one: $\varMe{1,n+1} = 1$.
+To address this, the Neyman variance estimator implicitly uses the slack matrix